Kitware/simput/documentation/content/docs/model.md

 ```

 Note the `readOnly` option disable the view name edition from the side menu which works well if you want to use a parameter to define that view name.
+The `noDelete` option disable the delete action on the view.
+That flag can either be define at the view definition or inside the `currentViewData` that the hooks are getting passed.
+The 'readOnly' flag follow the same pattern regarding where its definition can be provided.

 To register your own hooks, you will have to create a `hooks.js` next to your model file.
 The following listing illustrate what that file should looks like.